dmiller15/stranger-project/README.md

 ## Adding an ssh keypair for the login node

-SSH into the griffin login node and repeat the previous Mac/Linux steps to generate a keypair on the login node.
+SSH into the griffin login node and repeat the previous Mac/Linux steps to generate a keypair to use when SSH'ing into a VM

 Under Access and Security in the web console:

 * Click Import Keypair
-* Name your keypair the same name you used for the `nova` command earlier
+* Name your keypair
 * Paste the contents of the public keyfile you created on the login node
 * Choose 'Instances' from the drop down menu